Skip to main content

 Overview

-Cameras placed on a map or floor plan can now also represent their Field of View (FOV) for additional context, such as:
+Cameras placed on a map or floor plan can now display their Field of View (FOV) to provide additional context, such as:

 • Visualize camera orientation